-As a licensed veterinary technician and a graduate of an accredited two-year program, you may want to continue your studies to the point of earning your baccalaureate degree.
+As a licensed veterinary technician and a graduate of an accredited two-year program, you may want to continue your studies and earn a baccalaureate degree.
 A baccalaureate degree is a requirement, or common expectation, if you plan to pursue a career in education, government, research, hospital management, or the animal health industry.
 According to the U.S. Department of Education, bachelor degree graduates have a 30 percent greater average lifetime earnings than associate degree graduates.
-These BIOMED courses can be used as part of your course of study in Mizzou’s online bachelor of general studies program or bachelor of health sciences.
-More information about the online BGS or BHS is available at online.missouri.edu.
+These BIOMED courses can be used as part of your course of study in Mizzou’s online Bachelor of General Studies or Bachelor of Health Sciences.

 Bachelor of Health Science

-BIOMED courses can be used as an elective component for a Bachelor of Health Sciences degree which is available online.
+BIOMED courses can be used as a component for a Bachelor of Health Sciences degree which is available online.

 Bachelor of General Studies